openapiv1/desktop/README.md

 poetry run python example.py
 ```

-5. Inspect the screenshot
+5. Inspect the screenshots

-After the script has run, you can inspect the screenshot by checking `python/screenshot.png`.
+After the script has run, you can inspect the screenshots by checking them in the `python/` directory, where they were saved.

 6. (Optional) Modify the template

-You can modify the template by editing the `template/start-up.sh`, `template/e2b.Dockerfile` files and then creating a custom template.
-You will need to change the used template in when creating the sandbox in `python/example.py`.
+If you want to preinstall dependencies you can modify the desktop template by editing the `template/*` files and then creating a custom template.

+You will need to change the used template when creating the `Desktop`'s `template` argument in `python/example.py`.